Seventh chord: Dominant seventh chord

-A dominant seventh chord, or major-minor seventh chord is a chord composed of a root, major third, perfect fifth, and minor seventh.
-It can be also viewed as a major triad with an additional minor seventh.
+A dominant seventh chord, or major-minor seventh chord is a chord composed of a root, major third, perfect fifth -- a major triad -- with an additional minor seventh.
 It is denoted using popular music symbols by adding a superscript "7" after the letter designating the chord root.
 The dominant seventh is found almost as often as the dominant triad.
-The chord can be represented by the integer notation {0, 4, 7, 10}.
+The chord can be represented by the integer notation (0, 4, 7, 10).

 Of all the seventh chords, perhaps the most important is the dominant seventh.
 It was the first seventh chord to appear regularly in classical music.
 The name comes from the fact that the flat seventh occurs naturally in the scale built upon the root when it functions as the dominant (i.e., the fifth degree) of some major diatonic scale.

 Take for example the C major scale (C, D, E, F, G, A, B, C):

 The note G is the dominant degree of C major—its fifth note.
 When we arrange the notes of the C major scale in ascending pitch and use only these notes to build a seventh chord, and we start with G (not C), then the resulting chord contains the four notes G–B–D–F and is called G dominant seventh (G7).
 The note F is a minor seventh from G, and is also called the dominant seventh with respect to G.